 Entrepreneurs are problem solvers.
 Thus, your business is not simply a way for you to make money.
 More importantly, it provides value to your customers by solving a problem that they have.

-When you are able to create a business that solves a painful problem of your target market, then it’s almost guaranteed that it will be profitable.
+When you can create a business that solves a painful problem of your target market, then it’s almost guaranteed that it will be profitable.

-And that’s why it’s important for you to be able to process and answer the first two questions above, because it all leads to this third question that helps determine the income potential of your business idea.
+And that’s why you need to be able to process and answer the first two questions above because it all leads to this third question that helps determine the income potential of your business idea.